 From the program director

 Welcome.
-On behalf of the Education Studies team, I am pleased to you have chosen the Faculty of Education and Social Work at the University of Sydney for your undergraduate degree.
+On behalf of the Education Studies team, I am pleased to you have chosen the Sydney School of Education and Social Work at the University of Sydney for your undergraduate degree.

 We hope your time with us will be stimulating, productive and enjoyable.
 Education Studies is the common core of the Bachelor of Education, regardless of what stream or teaching area students undertake.
 It delivers units of study to each year of the degree.
 It also provides its units of study to students in other faculties who have an interest in education.